lukecav/acf-gravity-forms-add-on/README.md

 ## Getting involved

 Want to get involved and improve Advanced Custom Fields: Gravityforms Add-on?
 Fork this repo and whenever you have something just make a pull request.
-After review we might add it to the [Gravity forms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)
+After review we might add it to the [Gravity Forms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)

 ## Getting ahead